 Solution: Leave it at least two hours between eating and hitting the hay.

-3. You’re eating a heavy meal when drunk
+3. You’re eating a heavy meal during a big night out

 Why: Your body’s ability to metabolise and break down food diminishes after alcohol, so the calories from that Big Mac on the way home will quickly convert to body fat.